-We introduce here the problem setting and involved terms: justification, reason, group and worldview.
+We start by introducing the problem setting and usage of the involved terms: justification, reason, group and worldview.

-Problem Setting Specification: Poll Dialogues We address decision supporting processes via fora associated with electronic polls, where a discussion is focused on a single issue/claim Q (ABIS model).
-In polls, questions can be either open-ended or restricted to a set of allowed alternatives (aka choices): $c_1, ..., c_k$.
+Problem Setting Specification: Poll Dialogues We address decision supporting processes via fora associated with electronic polls, where a discussion is focused on a single question Q (i.e. claim).
+In general polls, questions can be either open-ended or restricted to a finite number of allowed choices: $c_1, ..., c_k$.
+In a common case, the answer choices are just Yes and No.

 A statement submitted by a user can contain multiple explanations for different choices and for various audiences.
 Unlike for Dung's abstract arguments, we refine the term argument in the sense of minimality.
+To avoid confusion, we refer to a minimal argument as a "reason":